fiunchinho/PHPConfig/README.md

 use PHPConfig\Config;

-$fileHandler	= new File();
+$fileHandler	= new File( 'my_config.php' );
 $config			= new Config( 'development', $file );
 $config->get( 'username' );
 $config->get( 'password' );
-$config->get( 'db_host' );
+$config->get( 'db_host', 'default_host' );
 ```

 Config values inheritance
 ---------------------------
 You can get inheritance accross different environments.
-You can set a parent environment from which the current environment where you are, will inherit its values.
-Local definition can overwrite values, so you will get all the values defined in the parent environment, plus the values defined in the current environment.
+If you equalize to environments, the second one will inherit from the first one.
+Afterwards you may set new values for that environment, or even overwrite the existing ones.
 The inheritance accepts several levels.
+There is a example config file.